mokhatiri/-RTG-and-SIO-for-Ressources/README.md

 - @mokhatiri
 - @lamseey

-## License

-- (No license specified in the report.
-Add a `LICENSE` file or update README to include the preferred license.)

 ## Notes

 - The current visualization and controls target a 2D preview.
 Core data structures and algorithms include n-dimensional support for possible future expansion.
-- See `Report.md` for a more detailed technical explanation and diagrams.
+- See `Report.pdf` for a more detailed technical explanation and diagrams.